-The Samsung Galaxy Buds Live doesn’t have ear tips which is pretty strange for active noise cancelling earbuds.
+The Samsung Galaxy Buds Live doesn’t have ear tips which is pretty strange for active noise canceling earbuds.
 The noise cancellation’s effectiveness depends entirely on the shape and size of the wearer’s ears.
 The ANC does work to a certain extent—low-frequency sounds are quieted to about 1/2 their original volume.
 However, due to the earbuds not creating a seal on your ear canals, they have almost zero passive isolation.
 This can be nice if you don’t like the feeling of clogged ear canals or want to be able to listen to ambient noise through your buds but it makes the noise canceling unreliable.

-The Apple AirPods Pro, on the other hand, yields pretty consistent noise cancelling results so long as the wearer has the proper ear tips in.
+The Apple AirPods Pro, on the other hand, yields pretty consistent noise canceling results so long as the wearer has the proper ear tips in.
 However, some people have reported that updating the firmware of their AirPods Pro has reduced the quality of its active noise cancellation.
 If you find that your AirPods Pro have worse ANC than they started with, try the following:

 - Place your AirPods Pro in their case